Fort Apache Indian Reservation

 The Fort Apache Indian Reservation is an Indian reservation in Arizona, United States, encompassing parts of Navajo, Gila, and Apache counties.
 It is home to the federally recognized White Mountain Apache Tribe of the Fort Apache Reservation (Western Apache language: Dził Łigai Si'án N'dee), a Western Apache tribe.
-It has a land area of 1.6 million acres and a population of 12,429 people as of the 2000 census.
+It has a land area of approximately 1.67 million acres, and its population was 12,429 according to the 2000 census.
 The largest community is in Whiteriver.

 History

 Apache is a colonial classification term for the White Mountain Apache and all other Apache peoples.
 The White Mountain Apache consisted of three major groups that were made up of sub-groups called bands and clans, within which were families.
 There were clan rules controlling marriages between persons of families in different clans.

 The largest of these three groups were collectively known as "On Top of Mountains People", the second major group was known as "Many Go to War People", and the last was known as "At the Base of the Mountains People".
 These names in indigenous White Mountain Apache dialect predate relations with the United States.
 Some contemporary White Mountain Apache have urged the adoption and use of these terms for the three major groups.

 The U.S. Army / U.S. Cavalry post of Ft.
 Apache was located midway along and just west of the Arizona Territory's eastern border (north/south line) with the adjacent New Mexico Territory to the east after the splitting / separation in 1863 of Arizona from the larger New Mexico, established 1850.

 The United States Army's U.S. Cavalry military post of Fort Apache, now the Fort Apache Historic Park, originally called Camp Apache, was established by the Army in 1870 at the suggestion of the White Mountain Apache leadership.
 They knew that the neighboring Navajo were resisting U.S. federal government supervision.
 After warfare, the U.S. forced the Navajo and Mescalero Apache on the Long March to relocate to Fort Sumner further east in the New Mexico Territory in 1863–1864, where they were held nearby at Bosque Redondo for years.
 They were finally allowed to return to their southwestern homeland in 1868.

 In 1871 General George Crook enrolled 50 White Mountain Apache men to serve as scouts for his army during the Apache Wars, which lasted intermittently for 15 years.
 These wars ended with the surrender of Chiricahua leader Geronimo in 1886.
 Because of the scouts' service to General Crook during the Apache Wars, he worked to enable the White Mountain Apache tribe to keep a large portion of their homeland as their reservation (named for them).